-This WWII location tells the story of an American paratrooper (from our home state of Illinois) who accidentally landed on this church’s tower.
+This WWII location tells the story of an American paratrooper (from our home state of Illinois) who accidentally landed on the Sainte-Mere-Eglise Church.
 He played dead for two hours.
 Unfortunately, he was shot in the foot and captured by Nazi soldiers.
 He eventually escaped and continued the fight against the German forces.

-* We recommend pairing it with the Airborne Museum, our vote for one of the best WWII museums in France.
-The admission cost is 8.00€ per adult.
+We recommend pairing it with the Airborne Museum, our vote for one of the best WWII museums in France.
+The admission cost is EUR 8 per adult.

-Normandy American Cemetery and Memorial
+6. Normandy American Cemetery and Memorial

 No trip to France’s WWII sites is complete without paying respect to the American heroes at rest in the Normandy American Cemetery and Memorial.
 These soldiers bravely gave their lives to help liberate Europe from those damn Nazis.
-There is a good free museum insider the visitor center.
+There is a good free museum inside the visitor center.
 It is worth exploring before walking around the beautiful grounds.